KevinKra/Notes/electronics/raspberryPi/readme.md

 1. yielding _does not_ necessarily end the iteration process through the generator.
 Future `.next()` calls will continue to progress through the function.
 To `return` from a generator ends the iteration process and all subsequent code (yields for instance) are unreachable.
 1. Class attributes are variables of a class that are shared between all of its instances.
 They differ from instance attributes in that instance attributes are owned by one specific instance of the class only, and ​are not shared between instances.
 1. A static method (or static function) is a method defined as a member of an object but is accessible directly from an API object's constructor, rather than from an object instance created via the constructor. `MyClass.hasAStaticMethod()` vs `instanceOfMyClass.instanceMethod()`
-1. A constructor creates an Object of the class that it is in by initializing all the instance variables and creating a place in memory to hold the Object.
+1. A `constructor` creates an object of the class that it is in by initializing all the instance variables and creating a place in memory to hold the object.
 1. The `super` keyword is used to call the constructor of its parent class to access the parent's properties and methods.
-1. Getters and setters are used to protect your data, particularly when creating classes.
+1. `getters` and `setters` are **used to protect your data**, particularly when creating classes.
 For each instance variable, a getter method returns its value while a setter method sets or updates its value.
-Given this, getters and setters are also known as accessors and mutators, respectively.
+Given this, getters and setters are also known as **accessors and mutators**, respectively.

 ---